yelloduxx/TrustTunnelFlutterClient/README.md

 anti_dpi = false
 ```

+> [!WARNING]
+> TrustTunnel Flutter Client **doesn't support** self-signed certificates **yet**.
+> If you want to use the TrustTunnel Flutter Client, you should have a valid
+> certificate issued by a publicly trusted Certificate Authority (CA) associated
+> with a registered domain for the IP address of the endpoint.
+Otherwise,
+> the TrustTunnel Flutter Client will be unable to connect to the endpoint.

 ### Server Configuration
 After generating the configuration on the server, open the **TrustTunnel Flutter Client** and navigate to the **Servers** section.
 From there, open the **Add Server / Edit Server** screen.